VATSIM-UK/uk-controller-plugin/docs/IntegrationGuide/Overview/Overview.md

 }
 ```

-## Maximum Message Sizes
+## Message Delimitation

-Messages are limited to 65535 bytes of payload.
+The boundary between each message should be terminated with `#UKCPMSG#`, which will allow both ends of the connection to identify
+where a message terminates.